Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Constrained identification of data-driven models

+In projection-based modeling, the expansion in the POD basis is data-driven, but the projection step is intrusive, requiring access to a numerical solver of the known governing equations.
+Purely data-driven techniques are useful because they are non-intrusive and in principle do not require high-resolution simulations or knowledge of the governing equations.
+From the projection-based analysis in Sections~\ref{sec:pod}$-$\ref{sec:conservation_laws}, we are now able to define physical constraints for improved data-driven models.

-Throughout the scientific community, emerging techniques in machine learning and optimization are increasingly facilitating the discovery of physical models directly from data~\cite{brunton2019data}.
-Several recent approaches have enabled the data-driven identification of nonlinear dynamical systems models that balance model complexity and descriptive capability~\cite{schmidt_distilling_2009,Brunton2016pnas}.
-We will use the sparse identification of nonlinear dynamics (SINDy) algorithm~\cite{Brunton2016pnas} to identify nonlinear reduced-order models for plasmas.
-SINDy models are \emph{parsimonious}, having as few terms as are required to explain the dynamics, which in turn promotes models that are interpretable and generalizable.
-Importantly, the SINDy framework also enables the enforcement of physics-based constraints~\cite{loiseau2018constrained}.
+This is an opportune time to discover data-driven models; throughout the scientific community, emerging techniques in system identification and optimization are increasingly facilitating the discovery of physical models directly from data~\cite{brunton2019data,schmidt_distilling_2009}.
+We use the sparse identification of nonlinear dynamics (SINDy) algorithm~\cite{Brunton2016pnas} to identify nonlinear reduced-order models for plasmas because SINDy models are \emph{parsimonious}, having as few terms as are required to explain the dynamics.
+This feature of the SINDy algorithm promotes models that are interpretable and generalizable.